-The Drug Enforcement Agency (DEA) schedules or categorizes thousands of drugs based on their potential for abuse and medical utility.
-Klonopin and by extension, Clonazepam, is in the category of being a schedule IV drug.
+The Drug Enforcement Agency (DEA) schedules, or categorizes, thousands of drugs based on their potential for abuse and medical use.
+Clonazepam (Klonopin) is categorized as a schedule IV drug.
 According to the DEA, a schedule IV drug has “a low potential for abuse relative to substances in Schedule III.”

-However, the DEA still considers it to be somewhat addictive and dangerous.
+This means the DEA considers Klonopin to be “somewhat addictive and dangerous”.
 In 2016, the American Association of Poison Control Centers indicated that there were 74,050 cases involving some type of benzodiazepine along with 14 deaths reported.
-Klonopin may not be as addictive as other drugs such as opioids, however, it is still very much possible to develop a dependency in as little as two weeks.
+While Klonopin is not considered to be as addictive as other drugs such as opioids, a dependence can still form in as little as two weeks.

-Like most benzos, Klonopin users will develop a tolerance over time which can be dangerous as it promotes the use of higher doses.
-A tolerance is your body’s way of getting adjusting to an outside stimulus.
-The more you experience something, the more your body becomes normal or indifferent to it.
-For drug users, that means the euphoric high they first experienced may never occur at that intensity ever again.
-However, in order to get close to it, users will continuously increase their dosage potentially until overdose.
+Like most benzos, Klonopin users will develop a tolerance over time, which can be dangerous.
+A tolerance is the body’s way of adjusting to an outside stimulus.
+The more an individual experiences something, the more their body becomes accustomed to it.

 Mixing Klonopin and Alcohol

-Mixing any two drugs will usually result in an enhanced effect from both drugs.
-However, mixing two CNS depressants can lower critical organ function such as breathing until it stops, causing an overdose.
-Mixing the two drugs can also cause serious impairment and promote dangerous behavior which otherwise would have been avoided such as driving or operating machinery.
+Polysubstance abuse, or the combination of any two drugs, will, infact, usually result in an enhanced effect from both drugs.
+However, mixing two CNS depressants can lower critical organ function such as breathing – even to the point of stopping it altogether.

-Some signs of an overdose include slowed and shallow breathing, confusion, unresponsiveness and slow reflexes.
-In extreme cases, overdoses can cause death and therefore require immediate assistance from medical professionals.
+When this happens, this usually indicates that someone is experiencing an overdose.
+Signs of an overdose include slowed and shallow breathing, confusion, unresponsiveness and slow reflexes.
+In extreme cases, overdose can cause death.
+Call medical professionals immediately if you think someone is experiencing an overdose.